ESL Verb Games

 Aim: To write down verbs related to a topic

-This is a great ESL game for reviewing verbs.
+This is a great ESL game for teaching or reviewing regular and irregular verbs.

 Start by reviewing a list of regular and irregular verbs with the class.

-Next, divide the class into small teams of three or four.
+Next, divide the class into teams of three or four.

-After that, write a "things we do" topic on the board, e.g. things we do with our brains.
+Write a 'Things we do' topic on the board, e.g. things we do with our brains.

 In their teams, the students start writing down the verbs they remember, e.g. consider, dream, imagine, forgive, guess, etc.

-When the two minutes are up, check the students' answers.
+When the two minutes are up, check each team's answers.

-Teams receive one point for each correct verb.
+Teams receive one point for each appropriate verb.

-The team with the highest number of points at the end wins.
+The team with the highest number of points at the end of the game wins.